NokkTsang/AI_Gaming_Agent/README.md

 - Store reflection into JSON everytime?
 - Screenshot specific window?

-### 22/10/2025

-- Added comprehensive LLM logging: all prompts, responses, and token usage are now logged
-- Added automatic log file saving to `src/modules/memory/task_log/` with timestamps
-- All terminal output is captured and saved for debugging and analysis
-- Added TaskLogger class with TeeOutput for simultaneous console and file logging

 ### 8/10/2025

 - Add EasyOCR for character detection
-- Add YOLOv8Small for object detection
+- Add YOLO for object detection (later replaced with GroundingDINO)
 - Adjust the screen capture to native resolution capture instead of logical resolution capture

 ### 5/10/2025